-4. Air Conditioning Extends Life
+IV.
+Air Conditioning Extends Life

 Washington, D.C. has long had the reputation of being an unhealthy swamp, both figuratively and literally.
 When an assassin's bullet struck President Garfield in 1881, Garfield's physician's feared that the summer heat of Washington, D.C. was impairing his recovery.
 At first renowned scientist Simon Newcomb was enlisted to devise a primitive air conditioner, blowing air over ice (Schwarz 2006).
-Eventually, he was moved to the Jersey shore where he succumbed in spite of their best efforts.
+Eventually, he was www.census.govhhes/wwwhousing/census/histcensushsg html.